 Submissions must include the following:

-- Image - can take any form, a photograph, a drawing or digital creation or an image from research directly
+- Image - can take any form, a photograph, a drawing, a digital creation or an image from research directly

 - Alternative (Alt) Text - additional information added to an image that describes what the image looks like.
 It will be read by assistive technologies like screen readers